What are Plant Assets?

 - #3 – Sum of Years Digit Method – This method propagates to charge the depreciable amount of an asset to a fraction in different accounting periods.
 It works on the assumption that in the initial years, the benefit would be more as the machine is new, and as it moves towards the obsolescence, the benefit derived would be less, resulting in less charge and less burden on the profitability.

-Other methods are –Double Declining Balance Method, Insurance Policy Method, Unit Production Method, etc. It would depend upon the company accounting policies, management, and expected usage of the asset, to opt for the suitable depreciation method.
+Other methods are - Double Declining Balance Method, Insurance Policy Method, Unit Production Method, etc. It would depend upon the company accounting policies, management, and expected usage of the asset, to opt for the suitable depreciation method.

-Examples of Plant Asset Depreciation
+Examples Of Depreciation

 Depreciable Value = Cost of the Plant – Salvage Value